eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 In addition, this section also describes a hybrid architecture.
 Within the EUDI Wallet ecosystem, a Wallet Provider is allowed to use any of these architectures.

+Note that, regardless of the architecture used, and as already stated in [Section](#33), the Wallet Provider is responsible for ensuring that the Wallet Instance can access a WSCD that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the Regulation.
+The Wallet Provider remains responsible for managing cyrptographic keys on the WSCD (through the WSCA) throughout the lifetime of the Wallet Unit.
+The Wallet Provider is also responsible for attesting the properties of the WSCD (including relevant certifications) in the Wallet Unit Attestation, see [Section](#653-wallet-unit-activation).

 #### 4.5.2 Remote WSCD